Elblot/ASSESS/README.md

 - [ ] change the name of the strategies options.

 - [ ] put the Identifier parameter in an option.

+- [ ] The name of the file does not correspond to the good model (the file C1 isn't the LTS C1 in the transitions)